 All phases of the Group's operations are subject to environmental regulation in the jurisdictions in which it operates and will be subject to environmental regulation in the jurisdictions in which it will operate in the future.
 These regulations mandate, among other things, the maintenance of air and water quality standards and land reclamation.
 They also set forth limitations on the generation, transportation, storage and disposal of solid and hazardous waste.
 Environmental legislation is evolving in a manner which will require stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors and employees.
 There is no assurance that future changes in environmental regulation, if any, will not adversely affect the Group's operations.
 Environmental hazards may exist on the properties in which the Group holds interests from time to time which are unknown to the Group, and which have been caused by previous or existing owners or operators of the properties.
-Government approvals and permits may in the future be required in connection with the Group's operations.
-To the extent such approvals are required and not obtained, the Group may be curtailed or prohibited from proceeding with planned exploration, production or development activities.
+Government approvals and permits may in the future be required in connection with the Group's operation, production or development activities.